 What is Orange Fox Recovery?

 Recently, a new custom recovery was designed for Xiaomi Redmi Note 4X Snapdragon (Mido).
 It was based on the TWRP source code.
 Because of its orange color user interface, it was named Orange Fox recovery.
 Later on, the quality, stability, UI designs, and device support of the recovery was improved drastically.
-Due to which, Orange Fox Recovery now supports more than 50 devices.
+Due to this, Orange Fox Recovery now supports more than 50 devices.

 Although it is based on TWRP, it has many more advanced features than TWRP recovery.
 It is considered the most stable recovery with the latest code and fast fixes.
 To be specific, Orange Fox supports both the Treble and non-Treble ROMs, built-in support for installing init.d functionality, Magisk, and SuperSU.
 Moreover, it supports the password, pin, and gesture lock.
 Its main attraction is the MIUI OTA support.

 Most importantly, Orange Fox is the best alternative to Redwolf Recovery.
 The Redwolf recovery features are almost the same as the Orange Fox Recovery.
 So if Redwolf recovery is unavailable for your device, you can install Orangefox recovery instead.
 Let’s check out some features of OrangeFox listed below.

 Orange Fox Features